maxberggren/omarchy-theme-generator/README.md

 **Enhanced Build System**:
 - Added command-line argument support to `build_theme.py`
+- **Automatic deployment** to `~/.config/omarchy/themes/generated-theme/`
+- Themes are instantly ready for selection in Omarchy theme selector
 - Can now specify which JSON color file to build from
 - Enhanced error handling with helpful suggestions
 - Output directory customization option